muhlba91/fh-burgenland-bswe-cluster-applications/README.md

 ## Charts

-### Group
+### BSWE Group

-The `group` chart creates necessary infrastructure for one BSWE group.
+The `bswe-group` chart creates necessary infrastructure for one BSWE group.
 It is patched by an `ApplicationSet` defined in the `app-of-apps` application.

 It defines the following resources:

 - `ResourceQuota`s: the group's namespace quotas (CPU, memory, storage, pods, services, etc.)
 - `LimitRange`: the group's namespace limits (CPU, memory)
-- `Secret`: the group's GHCR credentials (synchronized with the reflector)
+- `Secret`: the group's registry credentials (synchronized with the reflector)
 - `AppProject`: the group's ArgoCD project
 - `Application`: the group's ArgoCD app-of-apps application referencing the BSWE private repository
+- some guardrails as Kyverno policies

 ### Cluster Access

-The `cluster-access` chart creates an nginx service serving a PVC which contains the `kubeconfig` file for the vclusters.
+The `cluster-access` chart creates an nginx service serving a PVC which contains the encrypted `kubeconfig` file for the vclusters.

 ### Demo App